 This Blog, Jewels of Sayuri, is an extension of not just my brand, but also my personality.
 If there is a piece of jewelry that can be handmade without using lots of fancy machines, you would find it here.
 Being a jewelry enthusiast I love to collect and share information about all my favourite metals, gemstones and types of jewelry.
 I review products and like working with brands that I think will interest my readers.
 I am open to doing interview and offering expert help when it comes to fashion and jewelry trends, design education and all things Indian.
 I believe in sharing knowledge, so you’ll find a lot of DIY Tutorials to make beautiful jewelry.
 I also conduct craft & Jewelry making classes and group workshops whenever I get time off from from teaching university level Design.

-For more details write to me at [email protected](dot)com
+For features and collaborations write to me at [email protected](dot)com